 We have mentioned site speed and another variant on how fast your site is is caching.
 If you see in site speed tests that caching, gzip, minifying etc. is slowing your site down then you need WP Fastest Cache.
 You don’t really need to know what they mean all you need to know is that installing and setting up this plugin will help get rid of those problems and speed your site up.

 SEO – everyones fascination with websites!
 Get the SEO right and the traffic will just appear.
 Whilst that isn’t quite true and a WHOLE different blog post, choosing keywords and using them on your pages is a good start.
 Yoast SEO helps you do just that.
 For each page, post product, you name it – you can choose a keyword, enter a description and generally guide you through your on page SEO.
-Even if you don’t fancy wandering into the world of keywords, I would at least set your description within Yoast, as this si what appears in Google searches and also when you share your posts on Social Media.
-Also don’t forget to add a featured image – not done through Yoast but on your page down the right hand side – whilst you are there!
+Even if you don’t fancy wandering into the world of keywords, I would at least set your description within Yoast or Smartcrawl, as this is what appears in Google searches and also when you share your posts on Social Media.
+Also don’t forget to add a featured image on your page down the right hand side of the page in page edit mode – whilst you are there!

 All of the above best WordPress plugins are free although some of them do offer paid pro versions, I have never used the pro versions of any of them and am usually able to find a free plugin for just about anything.
 But sometimes you do have to pay for quality and if something just isn’t available anywhere else.
 Free plugins are usually basic and do what they say on the tin – you want more than what they offer then you are going to have to pay!
 But for a website just starting out the free versions are the way to go 🙂